Online Dynamic Programming: Applications

-Assuming that all dimensions $d_i$ are bounded as $d_i < d_\text{max}$ for some $d_\text{max}$, the loss associated with each $2$-multiedge is upper-bounded by $(d_\text{max})^3$.
-Most crucially, the original number of scalar multiplications in the matrix-chain product is linear in the losses of the multiedges and the $2$-flow polytope has $O(n^3)$ facets.
+Since the above recurrence relation correctly solves the offline optimization problem, every multipath in the multi-DAG represents a full parenthesization, and every possible full parenthesization can be represented by a multipath of the multi-DAG.
+We have $|M|=O(n^3)$ multiedges which are the components of our new representation.
+Assuming that all dimensions $d_i$ are bounded as $d_i < d_\text{max}$ for some $d_\text{max}$, the loss associated with each multiedge is upper-bounded by $(d_\text{max})^3$.
+Most crucially, the original number of scalar multiplications in the matrix-chain product is linear in the losses of the multiedges and the unit-flow polytope has $O(n^3)$ facets.